-Winbush Nutrition Solutions, Inc. Cynthia C. Winbush, RD, LD P O Box 2846 Universal City, Texas 78148 Phone: 210-651-3126 Fax: 210-590-3106 E-mail: cwinbush@idworld.net
+Winbush Nutrition Solutions, Inc. Cynthia C. Winbush, RD, LD P O Box 2846 Universal City, Texas 78148 Phone: 210-651-3126 Fax: 210-590-3106 E-mail: cwinbush@idworld.net This page intentionally left blank.

 PROCUREMENT QUESTIONS AND ANSWERS

 Question 1: If all our schools are equipped with a specific brand of coolers for which we maintain a supply of replacement parts and for which our maintenance staff is trained to repair, would we be able to request a specific brand, make, and model as a replacement?